Resolving The AI Ethics Problem

 The Market Ticker content may be sent unmodified to lawmakers via print or electronic means or excerpted online for non-commercial purposes provided full attribution is given and the original article source is linked to.
 Please contact Karl Denninger for reprint permission in other media, to republish full articles, or for any commercial use (which includes any site where advertising is displayed.)

 Submissions or tips on matters of economic or political interest may be sent "over the transom" to The Editor at any time.
-To be considered for publication your submission must be complete (NOT a "pitch"), include full and correct contact information and be related to an economic or political matter of the day.
-Pitch emails missing the above will be silently deleted.
+To be considered for publication your submission must be complete (NOT a "pitch"; those get you blocked as a spammer), include full and correct contact information and be related to an economic or political matter of the day.
 All submissions become the property of The Market Ticker.

 Considering sending spam?
 Read this first.